Efficient Band Structure Unfolding with Atom-centered Orbitals: General Theory and Application

 Fig.~\ref{fig:arpes_CuI} shows the respective momentum-resolved spectral functions $\braket{A({\bf k}, E)}_T$ of zinc blende CuI.
 Here, panel~(a) features the spectral function obtained at $T=0$~K using a harmonic sampling with a quantum-statistics for the nuclei.
-Although not generally valid, this approach is at least qualitatively applicable in this low-temperature limit, given the low anharmonicity metric~$\sigma^A \approx 0.20$ of CuI in this regime~\cite{Knoop2020}, which implies that only {20}\% of the interactions stem from anharmonic effects.
+Strictly speaking, harmonic sampling is only valid in the limit of vanishing anharmonicity, since it neglects all anharmonic effects.
+Still, it can be employed in the limit of small anharmonicity~$\sigma^A\lesssim0.2$ to obtain qualitatively correct trends, as discussed in Ref.~\cite{Knoop2020}.
+Following these arguments, we use harmonic sampling to shed light on the 0K behavior of CuI.
+At this temperature, CuI exhibits moderate anharmonicity~($\sigma^A \approx 0.20$), given the low anharmonicity metric~$\sigma^A \approx 0.20$ of CuI in this regime~\cite{Knoop2020}, which implies that only {20}\% of the interactions stem from anharmonic effects.
 In line with this, also the spectral function closely resembles the band structure obtained for the static system with immobile atoms at equilibrium positions.
 Still, a minor, but finite shift and broadening of the electronic states due to zero-point atomic motion can be observed, as it is commonly the case in many-body perturbation theory calculations.
 In this low-temperature limit, the electron–vibrational coupling is weak, resulting only in small shifts that lead to a band-gap increase of {$10$~meV}.
 Similarly, only sharp electronic states with narrow linewidths are observed, which reflects that these states exhibit very long lifetimes.